 What happens when things don’t go well?

 The marketing budget is one of the most vulnerable budgets when an organization is not doing well.
-The complexities of your organization can’t be underestimated.
+Don’t underestimate the complexities of your organization.

 Everything relies on hard skills for the planning and soft skills for the implementation.
 If you prove to people once the value of marketing, they typically are then on board for the rest of the marketing plan.